bcgov/entity/rfcs/rfc-ppr-ims-db-migration.md

 It is recommended that the core extensions to Postgres be leveraged, and that some effort be made to choose the most appropriate set of extensions and operators be used to meet the required search needs.
 Postgres has trigrams and generalized indexes across those, along with metaphones, Levenshtein term distances and other techniques that can leverage indexing on par with the SOLR services the Registry is already using.
-Using the core extensions will allso the Registry to easily migrate to any Posatgres based service with the minimum amount of effort required.
+Using the core extensions will also the Registry to easily migrate to any Postgres based service with the minimum amount of effort required.

 # Drawbacks